‘Russian Kim Kardashian’ Anastasiya Kvitko Wows Instagram In A Leopard-Print Bikini

 Anastasiya Kvitko has channeled her love of animal prints.
-The “Russian Kim Kardashian” is now somewhat of a standalone celebrity on account of her fierce curves and sizzling bikini photos, with today appearing to see the European rocking a new two-piece.
+The “Russian Kim Kardashian” is now somewhat of a standalone celebrity on account of her fierce curves and sizzling bikini photos, with today appearing to see the European rocking a new two-piece swimsuit.

 AK recently dropped jaws in the tightest ever bodysuit with latex boots, although it looks like AK was in the mood for her trademark swimwear today.
-The star took to her stories straight from a yacht, with a look that was definitely appropriate for the water.
+The star took to her Instagram stories straight from a yacht, with a look that was definitely appropriate for the water.

 AK’s stories tend to come as low-frills selfies.
 The professional and glossy finish that appears on her permanent feed is switched up completely when the model is herself the photographer, although her fans likely don’t care who is holding the camera.
 Kvitko was seen holding her smartphone in her right hand as she modeled a sensational and tight leopard-print bikini, with the animal prints perfectly offsetting the star’s golden tan.
 Viewers to the story got an eyeful of AK’s sexy waistline and fierce cleavage, although the star opted out of showing her face.
-As to seeing it, the star’s Instagram feed is full of photos showing her beautiful features, with fans scrolling far down enough also seeing the star in video mode.
+The star’s Instagram feed is full of photos showing her beautiful features, with fans scrolling far down enough also seeing the star in video mode.

-AK last rocked a leopard-print bikini back in July – it’s been a while.
+It’s been a while since AK last rocked a leopard-print bikini as she last wore one in July.
 A leopard never changes its spots, though.

 Kvitko now comes armed with over 10 million followers.
 Swimwear models on Instagram with this following are few and far between.
 Hovering around this mark is British model Demi Rose, although stars such as Hannah Palmer, Sarah Harris, and Abby Dowse have much lower followings.